 Public overview tours on various topics take place regularly at the East Side Gallery.
 The tours last around 1 hour and are conducted with audio guides.
 These tours are free of charge for schoolchildren.
 Registration is not required.

-History of the East Side Gallery
+East Side Gallery compact

 The East Side Gallery is the longest remaining section of the Berlin Wall.
 While the GDR border already had special features here, the former border elements gained worldwide attention after the fall of the Wall: 118 artists from 21 countries designed the east side of the Berlin Wall with their pictures to create the world's largest open air gallery.
 The guided tour deals with the history of the GDR border regime, the joy of the fall of the Wall and the artistic appropriation of the former barrier in 1990.

-Art at the East Side Gallery
+East Side Gallery - Focus: Art

 In spring 1990, more than 100 artists from 21 countries created the longest open-air gallery along 1.3 kilometers of the former border.
 The art project transformed what had once been an instrument of power into a symbol of joy over the end of the GDR.
 The tour uses select murals to tell the history of the historical site.